Cohasset Brush Removal Services

 Contact Cohasset's Department of Public Works for Brush Disposal & Municipal Chipping Programs

-Cohasset residents have several options for responsible brush disposal, coordinated by the Department of Public Works.
-From April–November, curbside yard waste collection is available, but only in biodegradable paper bags—plastic bags are strictly prohibited per MassDEP.
-Brush bundles must be under 4-foot lengths, less than 50 lbs, and tied with biodegradable twine.
+Cohasset residents have several options for brush disposal, primarily managed by the Department of Public Works (DPW).
+From April–November, curbside yard waste collection is available, but only in biodegradable paper bags—plastic bags are strictly prohibited per MassDEP guidelines.
+Brush bundles must not exceed 4-foot lengths, weigh under 50 lbs, and be tied with biodegradable twine.
 The Transfer Station accepts brush with proper permits and fees.
-Municipal chipping programs, scheduled seasonally, offer on-site chipping and mulch distribution.
+Municipal chipping programs, coordinated through DPW, offer on-site chipping during peak spring and fall seasons, with finished mulch sometimes available.
 All brush must be separated from leaves and free of contaminants.
-Never dispose of brush in streets or storm drains—violations can result in penalties and MS4 compliance issues.
-For more information, contact:
+Never dispose of brush in the street or storm drains, as this can result in MS4 violations and penalties.
+For more information or to schedule services:

 Cohasset Department of Public Works